Batched Self-Consistency Improves LLM Relevance Assessment and Ranking: Related Work

 \subsection{LLM Self-Consistency}

-LLM self-consistency \cite{wangself} involves prompting an LLM to do the same task multiple times (potentially with perturbed prompts) and then aggregating the outputs, improving response quality by leveraging the stochasticity in LLM decoding.
-Multiple variations exist \cite{li2024more}, including using perturbations of few-shot examples to diversify prompts \cite{lu2022fantastically}, and using heterogeneous LLM ensembles \cite{wan2024knowledge}.
-Recent work \cite{tang2024found, hou2024large} reported that self-consistency can improve LW LLM ranking, as discussed further in Section \ref{sec:lw}
+LLM self-consistency \cite{wangself} is a parallelizable ensembling technique that involves performing the same LLM task multiple times and aggregating the outputs.
+The variation between outputs can occur not only because of stochastic response generation but also from perturbations to the prompt.
+Many approaches exist \cite{li2024more}, including diversifying few-shot examples across self-consistency calls \cite{lu2022fantastically}, using token entropy to weigh or prune components \cite{kang2025scalable,fu2025deep}, creating ensembles of heterogenous LLMs \cite{wan2024knowledge}, and recent work on LW ranking that uses different passage perturbations across calls \cite{tang2024found, hou2024large}, as discussed further in Section \ref{sec:lw}.